Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 Well, I have excellent news for occasional cigar smokers!

-For the most part, life insurance companies will not rate you as a smoker.
+Mostly, life insurance companies will not rate you as a smoker.

 But please beware – some life insurance companies are far more lenient when it comes to smoking than others.
 This means speaking to an independent agent to select the right company for you is imperative.